 Simply put, Force Free means that at no time will your dog be deliberately hurt, startled, frightened, intimidated, bullied or forced.
 My philosophy is that Force Free & Positive dog training results in a dog that listens to the pet parent because it wants to, rather than out of fear.

 I am recommended by one of the largest, most successful, service dog organizations in the U.S.- Canine Assistants based in Alpharetta, GA.
 Unlike most other service dog organizations, Canine Assistants only uses Force Free methods with their dogs and, as a result, they have the lowest rate of returned dogs in the industry!
 Force Free WORKS!!
+To learn more about this wonderful service dog organization and Jennifer Arnold, my mentor, please visit their website.

 I offer In-Home One-on-One Behavior Consults, Pre-Puppy Preparation, Pre-Baby Preparation, Pre-Wedding Preparation, Phone and telephone behavior consultations and Mini Seminars for veterinarians, pet sitters & dog walkers, rescues, groomers and other organizations.